elterminad0r/cipher_tools/action_doc.md

     Here are the words matching G\eZCGNGVBA:
     temptation

 We can see that specification of the string greatly reduces the search space (although it was already pretty small).
 Generally `!word` is a good idea to try if you're working on a substitution cipher and see either a word where you know many of the letters, or a long word with a couple of repeated letters.
+If you make a good choice, this tool will make attacking simple subtitutions ciphers almost trivial.

 This function accepts a single argument, which is the word prototype.